damianhakert/damianhakert.github.io/source/posts/2016-08-30-designing-issue-boards.html.md

 - **Using labels as lists.** The drawback being that it can be confusing to use the same element for both issue labels and issue board lists.
 However, we believe that the flexibility of using labels for lists outweighs the downsides.
 Users will have the same metadata available throughout GitLab, as well as be able to use all the same sorting and filtering tools that already exist.
 - **Assigning multiple list labels to one issue.** We believe that managing boards should be up to the user.
 If a user assigns three list labels to the same issue, the issue will display in all three lists and the labels will change if you drag the issue from one column to another.
 As [one user mentioned](https://gitlab.com/gitlab-org/gitlab-ce/issues/17907#note_12602314): "Being able to display the same issues in multiple ways to track needs differently for different user-types through different work flows would be hugely valuable."
 We definitely agree!
 - **Only having one issue board per project.** The current scope of this feature for 8.11 allowed only for a single board per project.
 However, we understand the benefit of having multiple boards per project.
-We also recognize that many teams work accross repositories and want to see issue boards available at a group level.
+We also recognize that many teams work across repositories and want to see issue boards available at a group level.
 These are improvements we are planning for a future release. :)

 ## Refining through collaboration